The CCSF | Cybantage

 Stage 2A Engagement ProposalScoped from CISI findings.
 Domain 10 flags and critical failures inform the LDI instrument priority.

 Domain 10 — The Independent Flag: A score of 0 on any Domain 10 sub-question is an immediate Stage 2A and 2B trigger regardless of Domains 1–9 performance.
-Insurer-side denial risk is evaluated independently of total score through three live flags: D10-NS, D10-TP, and D10-SY.
+Domain 10 exists because Cybantage has been present when insurers invoked policy exclusions to deny claims against organizations with strong security postures.
+Three live flags: D10-NS, D10-TP, and D10-SY.

 2A